Mobius3-3/whitepaper/README.md

 ## Technical

-This section of the whitepaper will expand upon the BlockAuth flow, visualised in the simplified diagram above.
+This section of the whitepaper will going into detail about the BlockAuth flow, which is visualised in the simplified diagram above.

 ### Setup Server

 Each business wishing to use BlockAuth will need to host and maintain their own version of the BlockAuth [server](https://github.com/blockauth/server).
-This allows the JWT tokens for each business to be signed by a unique token.
+This allows the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) tokens for each business to be signed by a unique secret.

 ### Setup Client